 What are your hopes for the recruitment industry?

 I think technology has already made great strides in facilitating the quality of process in the recruitment industry.
 Automation, processing of CVs, social media enhancements, electronic interviewing / auditioning tools and digital skill recognition (and certification!) just to name a few.
 These things make a lot of our lives easier, both for the recruiter and the client by improving the quality of the process for those involved.

 What I hope for however is that our customers don’t lose sight of the human side and continue to recognise the difference that the recruitment industry makes to employment.
 I don’t think I’d enjoy being exposed to or recruited by a fully automated technology process requiring next to no human interaction.
 I think most, if not all hiring managers use gut-instinct on the human connection when it comes to making a hiring decision.
 Not many have sat there and had to bring someone in despite feeling uncomfortable about it.
 There is no technological replacement for this instinct.
 The best recruiters I know are the ones who connect with people to go with that same thing and I don’t think there’s any technology - no CV, skill badge or video that could or should replace that.

-This report provides insight into the salaries, skills and benefits associated with IT professionals working in the North East of England in 2019.
+This report provides insight into the salaries, skills and benefits associated with IT professionals working in the North East of England.

 Thanks for submitting your details.
 Your download will start shortly.